liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 Using this information, the container can start all the modules that fulfill their definitions, implementations, dependencies, and priorities.

 Anything a developer wants to do is implemented as one or more modules.
-If it’s a new application, that application can depend on existing modules and define a dependency on them.
-This enables you to use functionality that’s already there without rewriting it yourself for your app.
-If it’s a customization, in many cases it’s just a simple matter of defining your customization with a higher priority than the existing functionality.
+If it's a new application, that application can depend on existing modules and define a dependency on them.
+This enables you to use functionality that's already there without rewriting it yourself for your app.
+If it's a customization, in many cases it's just a simple matter of defining your customization with a higher priority than the existing functionality.

 This is the power of a modular architecture.